dschloun/fpgen/api/README.md

 ### 1. Prepare the API Generator Project

 - Extract the **`api_generator`** project **outside** of the current project directory to avoid conflicts.
+- If you prefer, the api generator is also available on github: https://github.com/dschloun/api_gen

 ### 2. Update the API Contract